- What is long COVID?

 - Which prescription drugs that treat long COVID will be covered by my insurance?

-Since early 2020, an estimated 94 million Americans have been infected with the COVID-19 virus – with more than one million deaths attributed to the disease.
+Since early 2020, more than three-quarters of the American population has been infected with the COVID-19 virus – with more than 1.1 million deaths attributed to the disease.
 And while the vast majority of those infected have survived, the nation is now confronted with the specter of long COVID, a debilitating array of symptoms faced by millions of those survivors.

 What is long COVID?